Independent cost reference. Not affiliated with any security vendor or MSSP.

 What is the ROI of investing in a SOC?

-The average data breach costs $4.45M (Ponemon/IBM 2023).
+The average data breach costs $4.44M globally and $10.22M in the US (IBM Cost of a Data Breach 2025).
 The average SOC costs $1M-$3M per year.
 If a SOC prevents even one major breach every 1-3 years, it has a positive ROI.
-Organizations with a SOC detect breaches 80 days faster (197 vs 277 days MTTD) and contain them 11 days faster (69 vs 80 days MTTC).
-Faster detection directly reduces breach cost by an estimated $1.1M per incident.
+Organizations that deploy security AI and automation extensively (a hallmark of a mature SOC) detect and contain breaches 80 days faster and pay $1.9M less per breach ($3.62M vs $5.52M).